MvR writes to his friend von Falkenhayn

 Bufe has arranged all of the Jagdstaffeln on a timetable whereby each Staffel has a set time, a set area, (and) a prescribed altitude to barricade for an hour and a quarter.
 It is indeed quite clear, of course, that this will never be a fighter sortie, but rather maintains the character of a barricade flight.
 But in Bufe’s view there should indeed be no fighter sorties; rather, he wants to have barricade flights.

-The other Jagdstaffeln are… unhappy about it.
+The other Jagdstaffeln are, inasmuch as they know what fighter aviation means, unhappy about it.
 The Jagdgeschwader is a thorn in (Bufe’s) side, as from the beginning I have not engaged in routine barricade flights.
 So now he uses the opportunity of my being sick and issues the idiotic orders (regarding) how the Geschwader should fly, how the take-off preparations should go, etc., as if he were the Kommandeur of the Geschwader.
 I can assure you it is no fun these days to be leader of a Jagdstaffel or in this Armée.
 In the 6.
 Armée, after all, I had the good (Hauptmann Max) Sorg, who had no grasp at all of the fighter sortie and the mission of a Jagdstaffel.
 This Bufe is prejudiced in such a way that it is absolutely impossible to deal with him.
 The (lack of) success is also strikingly clear.
 For (the past) three days the British have done what they want.
 They come over, fly wherever they want and absolutely dominate the air (and), not just over their lines, oh no, they dominate the air far over the countryside.
 Almost none at all are shot down, in any case (few) in proportion to the massess (of aircraft deployed)…

 Now comes a matter that I want to discuss with you: our aircraft, quite frankly, are ridiculously inferior to British (aircraft).
 The (Sopwith) Triplane and 200hp SPAD, as well as the Sopwith (Camel) single-seater, play with our (Albatros) D.V.
 In addition to having better-quality aircraft, they have far more (of them).
 Our really good fighter pilots are lost in this manner.
 The D.V. is so far surpassed by and so ridiculously inferior to the British single-seaters that one cannot begin to do anything with (the D.V.)
 But the people at home have brought out no new machines for almost a year, (only) these lousy Albatrosses, and have remained stuck with the Albatrosd D.III (types), in which I fought in the autumn of last year.